SolomiyaBranets/mlops_project/README.md

 There is another pipeline in the middle, but it's manual: human workers take images from data/verify folder and move them to data/verified folder while renaming the image with the proper breed if needed.

 And the last pipeline is retraining.
-It takes all the images from the data/verified folder, gives them proper names, suitable for training and moves them to the folder where the training data is located.
+It takes all the images from the data/verified folder, gives them proper names, suitable for training and moves them to the folder where the training data is located - data/images.
 Than it commits the changes with dvc and git:

 ![Diagram](screenshots/retraining_pipeline.PNG)